c-ridgway/arduino-remoteserial/README.md

 1. Go to your project folder.
 2. Open or create and open the 'lib' folder.
-3. Run the command (ensure you have git installed) `git clone https://github.com/c-ridgway/arduino-remoteserial.git`
+3. Run the command (ensure you have git installed)

-4. That's it, continue with the next steps.
+`git clone https://github.com/c-ridgway/arduino-remoteserial.git`

 ## 2. Open Serial Console